C String Extraction: Standard, Custom & Multibyte Guide

 }

-When manipulating strings in C, you must implement carefully to avoid accessing outside array bounds.
-In particular, when using strncpy, it is important to control the number of bytes copied.
-Example of Safe String Copy
+When manipulating strings in C, you need to implement carefully to avoid accessing outside array bounds.
+Especially when using strncpy, controlling the number of bytes copied is important.

 #include <stdio.h>